Wednesday, April 12, 2006

 What are log checks?

 Checks are cracks that split open on logs.
-Logs try and equalize with outside humidity.
-Logs should be under 20 percent moisture content.
+Logs try to equalize with outside humidity.
+Logs should have a moisture content under 20 percent

-Where your logs dried or kiln dried before your structure was built.
+Where your logs were dried or kiln-dried before your structure was built.

 Checks should be sealed if over 1/4" wide and on the top/curved section of the log.